President of Palestine

 The president of the State of Palestine (رئيس دولة فلسطين) is the head of state of Palestine.
 Yasser Arafat became the first titular president of the State of Palestine in 1989, one year after the Palestinian Declaration of Independence.
 The title was originally titular, in parallel with the de facto title president of the Palestinian National Authority.
-Both functions were held by Arafat from 1994 and continued until his death in November 2004, and was continued by his successor Mahmoud Abbas.
+Both functions were held by Arafat from 1994 and continued until his death in November 2004, and were continued by his successor Mahmoud Abbas.
 In January 2005, the Palestinian Central Council (PCC) asked Abbas to perform the duties of the president of the State of Palestine.
 In November 2008, the PCC approved the continuation of Abbas's function as president of the State of Palestine.
 Since 2013, the title president of the State of Palestine became the sole title of the Palestinian president.

 History

 Titular

 On 15 November 1988, the Palestine Liberation Organization proclaimed the State of Palestine (SoP).
 Yasser Arafat, the Chairman of the Palestine Liberation Organization, assumed the title "President of Palestine".
 The United Nations recognized the PLO as the "representative of the Palestinian people".
 The PLO established a Palestinian National Council and a government in exile, both representing the Palestinian people worldwide.